xywjohn/A-TDOM/README.md

   The original image width input into On-Fly SfM.
   #### --points_per_triangle {int}
   The number of points collected in each triangle when conducting point sampling based on the Delunay triangulation.
-  #### --ProgressiveModelOutput
-  Save gaussians before a new image is acquired.

 </details>